-The PRNIV is evidenced by a port and date stamp in the holder's valid passport.
-Holders of PRNIVs are Australian permanent residents but only hold Australian Permanent Resident status (and a PRNIV) while they are in Australia.
+The permanent resident of Norfolk Island sticker in the holder's valid passport is evidence of eligibility for a PRNIV.
+The grant of the visa is evidenced by a port and date stamp in the holder's passport.
+Holders of PRNIVs are Australian permanent residents but hold Australian Permanent Resident status only while they are in Australia.

-Australian citizen permanent residents of Norfolk Island do not require a PRNIV, as Australian citizens do not require a visa to enter Australia.
+Australian citizen permanent residents of Norfolk Island do not require a PRNIV as Australian citizens do not require a visa to enter Australia.

-PRNIVs provide greater benefits to their holders than Special Category visas, particularly if the traveller intends staying in Australia for an extended period.
+PRNIVs provide greater benefits to their holders than special category visas, particularly if the traveller intends staying in Australia for an extended period.

-Australian permanent residents
+Australian permanent residents and resident return visas

-Norfolk Island is part of Australia for the purposes of the Australian Citizenship Act 1948.
+Norfolk Island is part of Australia for the purposes of the Australian Citizenship Act 2007.

 For more information on Australian citizenship visit the citizenship website.

-Further information is available on the department's website.
+Further information relating specifically to immigration in Norfolk Island is available on the Administration of Norfolk Island's Immigration website.

 Fact Sheet 59.
 Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.